 - Maintain a high working memory

-…and found that they were terrible at all 3!
+He found that they were terrible at all three.
+According to Nass:

 The next best strategy is to create an evening planning ritual where you select a few priority tasks to accomplish the next day.

-The reason this method works far better than planning your daily tasks in the morning is because research from the Kellogg School (not the cereal ) has shown that we drastically miscalculate the amount of focus we’ll be able to maintain in the future: that is, we strongly believe that we’ll be able to quickly plan our day the next morning, but when tomorrow rolls around without a game plan to get us started, we’ll likely fall back into our old multitasking ways to avoid doing any real work.
+The reason this method works far better than planning your daily tasks in the morning is because research from the Kellogg School has shown that we miscalculate the amount of focus we’ll be able to maintain in the future.
+We strongly believe that we’ll be able to quickly plan our day the next morning, but when tomorrow rolls we stumble off track.

 You can create an evening planning ritual with a simple pen & paper or use an online tool like TeuxDeux each night.
-List only priority tasks (the “big 5”) for the day and be sure to include completed tasks in your Accountability Chart when they are completed.
+List only priority tasks (the “big 5”) for the day.

-(For instance, instead of listing “Work on research project” as a daily goal, try something like “Finish introduction” or “Find additional sources” as a task you can complete)
+Instead of listing, “Work on research project,” as a daily goal, try something like, “Finish introduction,” or, “Find additional sources,” as a task you can actually complete.

-Understand that willpower alone will not save you: Your productivity shouldn’t be reliant on your sheer force of will alone.
-Sure, mental toughness will get you a long way, but in order to stay disciplined over time, you need to acknowledge the usefulness of systems for keeping yourself on track.
+Willpower alone is not enough: Your productivity shouldn’t be reliant on your sheer force of will alone.
+Mental toughness will go a long way, but in order to stay disciplined you’re better off relying on systems.